Country Report Germany

 Transparency

 The German Research Ombudsman publishes an Annual Report on its website (in the German language).
-In fact, based on Recommendation 16 of the DFG-Memorandum, the German Research Ombudsman must annually report on its activities to the DFG.
+Based on Recommendation 16 of the DFG-Memorandum, the German Research Ombudsman must annually report on its activities to the DFG.
 In this way, its founder – that is not entitled to have insight in cases or in the contents of the advices or conclusions of the German Research Ombudsman – and the public, receive an overview on its work, the number and the nature of cases and the procedure according to which cases are being handled.
 In its Annual Report, the German Research Ombudsman also reports on current trends and developments related to research integrity in the German research system.

 For further information on the German Research Ombudsman, see: www.ombudsman-fuer-die-wissenschaft.de; https://www.dfg.de/en/research_funding/principles_dfg_funding/good_scientific_practice/index.html

-Last update: May 2019
+Last update: April 2024